Conferences & Events

 Guests:

 Guest seating is on a first-come, first-served basis.
 We suggest that students limit their number of guests to a total of six (6).
+NO TICKETS ARE REQUIRED to gain entry into the Kente Graduation Celebration.
 Live streaming will be available in the case that the Hollinger Fieldhouse reaches seating capacity.
 Due to safety concerns, guests will not be permitted to stand during the graduation celebration.

 LIVE STREAM